Basics: how to use Admin Columns Pro

-In this chapter of our getting started guide, we will cover the basics necessary to use Admin Columns.
-This will guide you through each feature of Admin Columns Pro and how to use it.
+In this chapter of our ‘getting started guide’ we will explain how to use Admin Columns Pro.
+We will cover the basics necessary to use Admin Columns Pro and will guide you through each feature of Admin Columns Pro.

 Admin Columns allows you to manage the content displayed on the WordPress list tables.
 It also provides additional functionality – such as improved filtering, editing and exporting – to these list tables which allows you to better manage your content.